hiplunatic/30-days-of-javascript/README.md

 check back everyday for a new little project!

-day 1: Vanilla JS drum kit!
+1. Vanilla JS drum kit!
-day 2: JS and CSS clock!
+2. JS and CSS clock!